 Unit Rate Calculator

-- The pottery store can make 176 coffee mugs in an 8 hour day.
+The pottery store can make 176 coffee mugs in an 8 hour day.
 How many mugs can they make in one hour?

-- We want to know the laps per unit minute so we set up our ratio with minutes in the denominator.
-We have our rate of 12 laps per 30 minutes = 12/30 = 12 ÷ 30 = 0.4.
-So Kyle runs 0.4 laps per minute (0.4 laps / 1 minute).
+- We want to know the laps per minute unit so we set up a ratio with minutes in the denominator.
+The total laps goes in the numerator.
+So the fraction is 12/30.

-Rate Lesson at Brain Camp
+Rate Lesson at Braining Camp.

 Cite this content, page or calculator as: